 Now that Sidebands have turned 21 they can have alcohol, so…

 Seems that just about everyone has a “perfect” margarita recipe.
-Not wanting to be left out of the crowd, I’ve decided to give you mine.

-This recipe is based on the incredibly inexpensive, wondrously potent, double margaritas my friend, Nancy, and I used to drink at El Coyote in Hollywood long, long ago.
+Not wanting to be left out of the crowd, I’ve decided to give you mine, a recipe based on the incredibly inexpensive, wondrously potent, double margaritas my friend, Nancy, and I used to drink at El Coyote in Hollywood long, long ago.
 Even back then, it was hard to believe that much punch came in a glass for only $1.95 USD.

 It took me years of experimenting, and several false trails, to find a similar taste and potency, but finally I stumbled on the “secret” … pineapple juice!

 I won’t say that it’s the ultimate margarita.
 I won’t say that it’s the world’s greatest margarita (although I kinda think so).
-I’ll let you decide for yourself.
-I could provide references, but you should try one on your own…

 So without further ado, here’s my “perfect” margarita recipe:

 In fact, the proportions are not critical.
 You can measure them or use the “glug, glug, glug” technique: just pour in an equal number of “glugs.”